mattheu/wp-custom-block-unit-test-demo/Readme.md

 For this demo, I’m using [Human Made Webpack Helpers](https://github.com/humanmade/webpack-helpers), which has all `@wordpress/*` packages configured as Webpack externals.
 This allows us to write `import { Button } from '@wordpress/components'`, which maps to the global `wp.components.Button`.

-Because these dependencies are not actually available in the testing environment, the tests don’t run.
-We could install them so they are available to the tests, but it’s important to remember that we’re not actually trying to test these dependencies, and trying to configure them correctly could potentially add a huge amount of complexity.
-Instead, we should mock the things we use.
-Jest supports mocking dependencies by adding files to the `__mocks__` directory, which get picked up automatically.
-But our WordPress dependencies are not really available, they’re intended to be externals that map to globals and Jest isn’t aware of this.
+Because these packages are included with WordPress, they're are not actually available in our testing environment, and the tests would fail to run.
+We could install them as a `devDependency`, so they are available to the tests, but it’s important to remember that we’re not actually trying to test these packagages, and trying to configure them correctly could potentially add a huge amount of complexity.

+Instead, we should mock the external packages we use.
+Jest supports automatically mocking dependencies by adding files to the `__mocks__` directory, which get used if you import them in your code.
+However, in our case the WordPress packages aren't actually available available, they’re intended to be externals that map to globals, which Jest isn’t aware of.
 A solution is to manually configure Jest to check here for all `@wordpress/*` imports.
 See the `moduleNameMapper` in the jest config.

 I added a mocks for the few things that we’re being used in this example.
 Note that mocks don’t need to replicate functionality exactly, they just need to simulate the functionality closely enough that we can write tests.
-As an example, the `Button` component mock just returns an element, we don’t need to care about replicating all className logic, this should be covered by WordPress core tests.
+As an example, the `Button` component mock just returns a simple button element, we don’t need to care about replicating all same logic as long as it passes all the props

 ## Testing Custom Blocks.

 ### Testing the logic with Jest

-In theory, it’s simple to write tests for simple logic, but often it’s not so easy to separate this out from other code, and therefore hard to test in isolation.
+In theory, it’s simple to write tests for simple logic, but often it’s not so easy to separate this logic out from other code, and therefore hard to test in isolation.

-But often we just have too much of this logic included in our React components.
-If we break things up and write simple, functional, single purpose functions, they can be exported separately and tested independently of our React component.
+The reason for this difficulty is that too much of the logic is included in the React components.
+If we break this up and write simple, functional, single purpose functions, they can be exported separately and tested independently of our React component.
 This allows us to write simpler tests using only Jest, and avoids the extra complexity that comes with testing React components.

 In my example, I had some logic in an `onChange` callback that then calls `setAttributes`.
-I split this out and moved the logic into a utility function, and wrote some much simpler tests for these with Jest alone.
+I split this by moving the logic into a few utility function, and then wrote some much simpler tests for these with Jest alone.
 Another bonus is that this code is now far more reusable and other components could share this functionality.

 ### Testing the Edit and Save React Components with React Test Renderer